AMReX-Codes/amrex/Docs/source/index.rst

 .. warning::

-   WarpX is currently in active development.
-This release is an **alpha release**, and is meant for **developers** and **power users**.
+   WarpX is currently in active development, and this release is an **alpha release**.

-   For general users, we recommend to wait for the **beta release**, since the current input and output format of WarpX may still change extensively before then.
+   The input and output formats, as well as performances, are not guaranteed to be stable at this stage.

 .. toctree::